Regulatory Model Numbers

 Front Panel

-This section displays the front panel of all switches covered by this guide.
+This section discusses the front panel of all switches this guide covers.

 Note: All devices are designed to fit into a 19” rack.
-The appearance may be different than those shown based on the PSU and the fan modules used.
+The appearance may differ from those shown based on the PSU and the fan modules used.

 Port-Speed Groups